nicolae-cristoloveanu/mental-health-awareness/README.md

 This project has been developed with assistance from advanced AI tools:
 - **Claude AI (Anthropic)**: Used for content generation, code optimization, and accessibility improvements
 - **Google Gemini Pro**: Assisted with design decisions, content refinement, and technical implementation
-- **Human oversight**: All AI-generated content has been reviewed and refined to ensure accuracy and appropriateness

 ## Table Of Contents:
 1. [Project Overview](#project-overview)